 - Packing materials

 Get a few firms to give you quotes then ask your chosen company to break down the costs so you can check if there are ways you could save, such as doing the packing yourself.

 Final energy and water bills can come as a bit of a nasty shock, especially if you've been on estimated bills.
 If your energy firm has underestimated your usage, you could get hit with a hefty bill.
 Keep a record of your final gas and electricity readings, and always have a contingency fund for instances like this.

-Selling to buy a property
+Selling to buy advice

 - Look at areas/properties you like

-- Go and visit some
+- Go to visit some

 - Find one you like